AndresLu97/ModularSensors/a/tu_ec01/ReadMe.md

 [//]: # ( @page example_simple_logging Simple Logging Example )
-# Using ModularSensors to save data to an SD card
+# Electrical Conductivity - saving data to an SD card  alpha version

-This shows the simplest use of a "logger" object.
+This is an "alpha" version located in ModularSensors\a\tu_ec01 as the PlatformIo setup, and allows editing of code in the Modular/src/.. directories as well as the ModularSensors\a\tu_ec01.
-That is, creating an array of variable objects and then creating a logger object that utilizes those variables to update all of the variable results together and save the data to a SD card.
+The "alpha" configuration is defined in ModularSensors\a\tu_ec01\platformio.ini.

-The processor then goes to sleep between readings.
+This measures Electrical Conductivity and saves it to the SD card..

-This is the example you should use to deploy a logger somewhere where you don't want or have access to a way of streaming live data and you won't want to upload data to the Monitor My Watershed data portal.
+The time needs to be configured.

 _______